GuzH09/match-history-app-test/README.md

 Watch it running [here](https://match-history-app-test.herokuapp.com)"

 --------------------------------------------------------------------------------------------
-This repository died when Heroku spotted their free services for PostgreSQL Databases
+This repository died when Heroku stopped their free services for PostgreSQL Databases